30+ Graphic Design Movies Every Designer Should Watch for Inspiration [Audio Version]

 Abstract: The Art of Design, 2017

-Abstract: The Art of Design is a series from Netflix.
+Abstract: The Art of Design is a series on Netflix.
 Each series focuses on one designer.
 It stars graphic designer Paula Scher, production designer S. Devlin, and architect Bjarke Ingels.
 They talk about their work and how they make artistic decisions.
 Interestingly, the series shows not only their professional paths but also how tightly design is connected to our lives and how much it influences us.

 In Vogue: The Editor’s Eye, 2012